Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/DSP/README.md

 <summary>Design Details</summary>

 ## Design Details
-The design in this tutorial starts with a base platform containing the Control Interface and Processing System (CIPS), NoC, and AI Engine and the interfaces among them.
+The design in this tutorial starts with a base platform containing the control interface and processing system (CIPS), NoC, and AI Engine and the interfaces among them.
 The v++ linker step builds on top of the base platform by adding the PL kernels.
 To add the various functions in a system level design, PL kernels are added to the base platform depending on the application, that is, the PL kernels present in each design may vary.
 In the design, the components are added by v++ -l step (make XCLBIN in the tool flow section above) and include the following:
 * FIR Filter Chain kernel (`fir_dsp.[hw|hw_emu].xo`)
 * data mover kernel (`mm2s.[hw|hw_emu].xo` and `s2mm.[hw|hw_emu].xo`)
 * connections interfaces defined in system configuration file (system.cfg)

-To see a schematic view of the design with the extended platform as shown in the following figure, open in Vivado:
+To see a schematic view of the design with the extended platform as shown in the following figure, open in Vivado tools:

 `build/fir_dsp_$(N_FIR_FILTERS)firs_$(N_FIR_TAPS)taps/[hw|hw_emu]/_x/link/vivado/vpl/prj/prj.xpr`